Surety Bonds & Guarantees

 The surety is not usually best placed to resolve legal disputes between the principal and the obligee.
 They will sometimes try to mediate disagreements before they become disputes and breaches of contract.
 Ultimately, everyone involved in the deal wants to avoid that.

-As Howden has pre-agreed facilities, we can drive expedite decisions and offer you a fast turnaround time.
+Howden Puri will be acting as your broker, and thanks to the relationship we have with insurers, we can drive expedite decisions and offer you a fast turnaround time.